Dynamical magnetic susceptibility of non-collinear magnets: A novel KKR-based ab initio scheme and its application: Abstract

 \section{Abstract}

 A novel implementation of the linear response time-dependent density functional theory addressing spin excitations in non-collinear magnets based on the Korringa-Kohn-Rostoker Green's function method is presented.
-Following the exposition of the formalism based on the adiabatic local spin density approximation to the exchange-correlation kernel generalized to the non-collinear case, the computational scheme is discussed in detail.
+Following the exposition of the formalism based on the adiabatic local spin density approximation to the exchange-correlation kernel generalized to the noncollinear case, the computational scheme is discussed in detail.
 The formation of the Goldstone modes in non-collinear susceptibility calculations is elaborated on formally and from the numerical convergence point of view.
-The scheme is deployed to study the dispersion, Landau damping, and spatial shapes of magnons for the representative members of the kagome non-collinear antiferromagnets.
+The scheme is deployed to study the dispersion and Landau damping of magnons in the altermagnetic non-collinear kagome antiferromagnet Mn$_{3}$Ir.
+The non-monotonous dependence of the damping on the magnon frequency makes the large momentum excitations attractive in the terahertz spintronics.
+To this end, we analyze the real-time and real-space dynamics of the magnetic modes, including their strongly chirality-dependent attenuation.